vaugharj1717/SpringBootDemo/demo/src/readme.txt

 we can switch to that.
 Currently I am doing the following...

 To PARSE Json from an HTTP request...
-    1) Declare this variable in the controller class:       JsonParser parser = JsonParserFactory.getJsonParser();
+    1) Declare this variable in the controller class:
+            JsonParser parser = JsonParserFactory.getJsonParser();
     2) Declare "@RequestBody" String body" as a parameter in the controller function
-    3) Put this line of code at beginning of function:      Map<String, Object> bodyMap = parser.parseMap(body);
+    3) Put this line of code at beginning of function:
+            Map<String, Object> bodyMap = parser.parseMap(body);
-    4) Now JSON values can be pulled from map with:         bodyMap.get("keyNameGoesHere")
+    4) Now JSON values can be pulled from map by key with: bodyMap.get("keyNameGoesHere")

 To CREATE Json to return to user
-    1) Autowire this variable into controller class with setter:
+    1) Autowire this variable into controller class with setter as shown below:
             ObjectMapper mapper;
             @Autowired
             public void setObjectMapper(ObjectMapper objectMapper) { this.mapper = objectMapper; }